pnorton-usgs/pyGDP/README.md

 Installation
 ==================
-1.)
 Use of virtualenv and pip is highly recommended.
 Sample commands to install pyGDP as a virtual env on a mac/unix operating system are given below.
 Similar commands can be used on windows.

 ```
 git clone https://github.com/USGS-CIDA/pyGDP.git
 virtualenv -p /usr/bin/python2.7 pyGDP/venv
 source pyGDP/venv/bin/activate
-pip install -r pyGDP/requirements.txt
-pip install -r pyGDP/testing-requirements.txt
 cd pyGDP
-python setup.py install
+pip install .
 lettuce Lettuce_Tests/features/ --tag=-not_working
 ```

-Anaconda and other package managers can be used, but pyGDP must be installed from source.
+Anaconda and other package managers can be used.

-For pip, do:
-`pip install owslib==0.13.0`

-For Anaconda, do:
-`conda install -c conda-forge owslib=0.13.0`
+`conda install -c conda-forge pygdp`

-Then download the latest release of pyGDP here: [https://github.com/USGS-CIDA/pyGDP/releases](https://github.com/USGS-CIDA/pyGDP/releases), extract its contents, and run:
-`python setup.py install`
-with the python environment you installed owslib into active.

 Support
 =================